Wilder Metcalf: Personal life and later years

-Metcalf married Mary Eliza Crozier of Wellington, Ohio who died in 1914; he married Alice L. Bullene on January 8, 1916.
+Metcalf married Mary Eliza Crozier of Wellington, Ohio, who died in 1914; he married Alice L. Bullene on January 8, 1916.
 After being honorably discharged, he served as the president of the Douglas County Building and Loan Association, president of the Lawrence National Bank, and chairman of the board of the Federal Home Loan Bank in Topeka, Kansas.
-He also was the United States pension agent in Topeka for eight years and commissioner of pensions in Washington, D.C. for four months, after which he resigned.
+He also was the United States pension agent in Topeka for eight years and commissioner of pensions in Washington, D.C., for four months, after which he resigned.
 He was state senator for four years and was a member of the Lawrence, Kansas school board for seventeen years.

-Death and legacy

-On February 1, 1935, Metcalf passed away at the age of seventy-nine.
-He is buried in Oak Hill Cemetery in Douglas County, Kansas.
+On February 1, 1935, Metcalf died at the age of seventy-nine.